 Milwaukee would pay $7.5M settlement in bite-mark case

-MILWAUKEE (AP) — A man would receive $7.5 million from the City of Milwaukee after he was wrongly imprisoned for 24 years based on what he says was bogus bite-mark evidence.
+MILWAUKEE (AP) — A man wrongly imprisoned for 24 years for the killing of a woman will receive a $7.5 million settlement from the City of Milwaukee.

-Robert Lee Stinson agreed to settle his claims against the city and one of its former police detectives for an initial payment of $3.5 million in August and $4 million in January.
+Robert Lee Stinson, now 54, agreed to settle his claims against the city and one of its former police detectives for an initial payment of $3.5 million in August and $4 million in January, under a resolution before the Common Council.

-The Journal Sentinel reports the settlement was reached during a jury trial over Stinson's claims that detectives and dentists conspired to frame him in his neighbor's homicide using the bite-mark evidence.
+The settlement was reached during a jury trial over Stinson's claims that detectives and dentists conspired to frame him in his neighbor's homicide using bogus bite-mark evidence, the Milwaukee Journal Sentinel reported Thursday.

+"Mr. Stinson waited a very long time for this trial — 34 years since his arrest and nearly 10 years since filing his civil rights lawsuit seeking redress for his wrongful conviction," said Heather Lewis Donnell, one of his attorneys.

+City officials "don't' want to deny the impact" that the ordeal had on Stinson and his family, Common Council President Ashanti Hamilton said.
+The Common Council next meets July 30.

-Stinson was convicted in 1985 of killing Ione Cychosz of Milwaukee.
+Stinson was 20 years old when he was convicted of first-degree murder in 1985 in the beating death of 62-year-old Ione Cychosz of Milwaukee and sentenced to life in prison.
 He was freed in 2009 after the Wisconsin Innocence Project found experts who rejected the dentists' conclusions that a bite mark on the victim was left by Stinson.
+He sued that year.

+In 2017, the full 7th U.S. Circuit Court of Appeals ruled that Stinson can sue, reversing an earlier decision by a three-judge panel of the court.
+The case went to trial in federal court last month.
+Just before closing arguments in the civil case, the parties announced a settlement but declined comment.

+In 2010, DNA from the victim's body led to a different suspect, who was charged in 2012 and ultimately confessed to the 1984 killing of Cychosz.

 Information from: Milwaukee Journal Sentinel, http://www.jsonline.com